Chelsea Houska And Kailyn Lowry Defend Themselves Against ‘Teen Mom 2’ Edits

 “Then I just felt like she was pushing the ‘new dad’ stuff and [Aubree] was uncomfortable,” she added.

-Chelsea Houska shares daughter Aubree with her ex-boyfriend, Adam Lind, who reportedly quit the series weeks ago after being pegged as a neglectful parent for the past several years on 16 & Pregnant and Teen Mom 2.
+Chelsea Houska shares daughter Aubree with her ex-boyfriend Adam Lind, who reportedly quit the series weeks ago after being pegged as a neglectful parent for the past several years on 16 & Pregnant and Teen Mom 2.

 “[Adam Lind] was under contract for Season Seven, but they didn’t film with him for the past seven months while they were filming with [Chelsea Houska],” an insider told Radar Online last month.
 “So they just use him to bash him on the show.”